People Who Care

 My favorite part of my job is seeing my client’s renewed spirits slowly evolve after they have been here for a few days.
 They begin smiling again and start feeling hopeful, determined, and committed to their recovery.
 The feeling it gives me, being a vital person in their recovery journey, is so rewarding.

-I am so passionate about this field of work because I have a 30-year family history of addiction.
-I have personally seen how it can destroy not only the addict but how it affects every family member of an addict.
-I have also walked side by side in the recovery journey.
+I’m deeply committed to this field because I’ve seen firsthand how addiction can affect families, including my own.
 I believe that my experience, from a family member’s perspective, helps my clients better understand the impact their addiction has on people who love them.

 I graduated from Grambling State University with a B.S. in Nursing in 1995.
 I graduated from Northwestern State University with an M.S.N as a Family Nurse Practitioner in 2020.
 I am an active member of the American Association of Nurse Practitioners (AANP).